golang-leipzig/golang-leipzig.github.io/tmp/golang-leipzig-30-lu-summary.md

 people connect through tech meetups with their peers to learn about new technologies and share experiences.

-On Tuesday night (2022-09-20), Leipzig's Go Programming Language [1] had scheduled a meetup, but alas their usual meeting place was part of an exclusion zone - due to a old bomb find nearby [2].
+On Tuesday night (2022-09-20), Leipzig's Go Programming Language Meetup [1] had scheduled a meetup, but alas their usual meeting place was part of an exclusion zone - due to a old WW2 bomb find nearby [2].

-Lancaster University Leipzig graciously offered a room on a very short notice and allowed us to gather a dozen people for a great presentation by Dennis Zimmer [3], CTO of Codenotary [4] and lead developer Bartłomiej Święcki [5] about a cutting-edge open source database called immudb [6].
+Lancaster University Leipzig graciously offered a room on a very short notice and allowed us to gather a dozen people (and more online) for a great presentation by Dennis Zimmer [3], CTO of Codenotary [4] and lead developer Bartłomiej Święcki [5] about a cutting-edge open source database called immudb [6].
 Evening saved!

 We'd like to thank Lancaster University for their support - so that we could learn and connect - you're awesome!